ignasi-p/eq-diagr-kth/README.md

 * Eriksson G, 1979.
 An algorithm for the computation of aqueous multicomponent, multiphase equilibria.
 [Anal.
 Chim.
 Acta, 112: 375-383][14].

-**DataBase** (formerly HYDRA) is inspired on a program & database (initially for MS-DOS) created by Mingsheng Wang, Andrey Zagorodny under the leadership of Mamoun Muhammed at Materials Chemistry, Royal Institute of Technology (KTH), Stockholm.
+**DataBase** (formerly HYDRA) is inspired on a program & database (initially for MS-DOS) created by Mingsheng Wang, Andrey Zagorodny under the leadership of Prof. Mamoun Muhammed at Materials Chemistry, Royal Institute of Technology (KTH), Stockholm.

-Several code parts and programming suggestions are from Réal Gagnon's site [Real's HowTo][20].
+**Java:** Several code parts and programming suggestions are from Réal Gagnon's site [Real's HowTo][20].
 The external browser launcher is [BareBones][21].
 The Java "vector cut-and-paste" class [jvectClipboard][22] is by Serge Rosmorduc, see [JSesh][23].
 ClassLocator, ClipboardCopy, CSVparser,  ExternalLinkContentViewerUI, PrintUtility and SortedListModel are adapted from ideas and code found in the internet at diverse sites (many not existing anymore).
 This software has been developped using the [portable][24] version of [Netbeans][25].

-The following persons have contributed with ideas and suggestions: Gunnar Eriksson (Umeå), Ingmar Grenthe (KTH), Johan Blixt (KTH), Sven-Olof Pettersson (Studsvik) and Joachim Zeising (KTH).
-Many thanks are due to the chemistry teaching staff at KTH: Joan Lind, Gabor Merenyi, Olle Wahlberg, Tom Wallin, Mats Jansson, Märtha Åberg, and many others.
-And many thanks to all students at KTH who helped me in shaping up the software and in finding many bugs!

 ## Last Updates